Reading time: 9 min.

 Why did Prince Harry need a hair transplant?

 Both King Charles III, Harry’s father, and his brother, Prince William, exhibit typical signs of male pattern baldness, and Harry appears to be facing the same problem.
-His temple hair loss and M-shaped hairline, alongside his thinning crown, are tell-tale signs of androgenetic alopecia.
+His temple hair loss and M-shaped hairline, alongside the thinning hair on his crown, are tell-tale signs of androgenetic alopecia.
 Of course, just because your dad is bald, it doesn’t always mean you will go bald as well, but it does make you more likely to do so.

 While male pattern baldness can sometimes be treated with medication, if that proves ineffective, a hair transplant can be a very good alternative.